 How to Remove Write Protection on a USB Drive: 6 Easy Steps

-In terms of frustrating tech error messages, "This drive is write protected" is right up there with the infamous "PC LOAD LETTER."
-You're just trying to save some files, and suddenly your USB drive is giving you an attitude?
+Regarding frustrating tech error messages, "This drive is write protected" is right up there with the infamous "PC LOAD LETTER."
+You're just trying to save some files, and suddenly, your USB drive is giving you an attitude?

-You could grab another flash drive, especially if you've got plenty of bulk USB drives on hand.
-However, if you know how write protection works, you might actually be able to remove it!
+You could grab another flash drive, especially if you have plenty of bulk USB drives.
+However, if you know how write protection works, you might be able to remove it!
 Let's learn a little about this flash drive feature and why it exists.
-Then, we'll show you six easy potential options for how to remove write protection on a USB.
+Then, we'll show you six easy options for removing write protection on a USB.

 What Is Write Protection on a USB Flash Drive?

 Write protection mode is a hardware or software feature that prevents the files on a USB drive from being removed, copied or altered.
 It's also known as read-only mode.
 While the drive is in this mode, a user can access files, but can't modify them.
 That means no adding files, deleting files, copying files, editing files - you get the idea.

 That can seem counterintuitive.
 Why would you want to prevent your storage device from doing those things?
 It turns out there are actually some pretty good reasons, including:

 - Protecting the drive from malware or viruses.